 None level of access to any Git connections that they do not own themselves.

 This means that other members of a team can open and deploy drafts and validated packages that were created from Git as a source, so long as the target is a Salesforce org and they have the requisite permissions to that org.
-They will not be able to run CI jobs coming from a Git repository.

 Note that you cannot delete validated packages owned by other team members, even if you have been given full deployment access for the orgs in those validated packages.